Bourkies/BIngo-Interactive-Score-Sheet/README.md

 ### **Step 4: Populate the 'Tiles' Tab**

-This sheet defines every tile on your board.
-A "Points" column is required.
+This sheet defines every tile on your board, copy the following table into the sheet.
+Its recommended to wait until the web app is running before adding tiles as this will allow you to visually set the location of each tile as you add them.

 | A | B | C | D | E | F | G | H | I |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- |